WarGames match: Blood & Guts matches

+Other promotions

 Combat Zone Wrestling

-Combat Zone Wrestling has used WarGames stipulations the some of their Cage of Death events, the most recent being in Cage Of Death XV (2013).
+Combat Zone Wrestling has used WarGames stipulations the some of their Cage of Death events, the most recent being in Cage of Death XXI (2019).
 For Cage of Death 5, in that there were two rings; one of them was surrounded by the cage, and the other was filled with "one million" thumbtacks (the actual amount has never been verified).
 Above the two rings was scaffolding walkway on which the wrestlers could walk on at any time.
 The match started with two members of each team, and every 90 seconds a wrestler, from either team, entered the match according to the number they drew before the match started.
 These eliminations which will occurred in that would happen when a wrestler would hit the arena floor; however, Cage of Death 5 also had rules that the wrestlers who were not tossed out of or off the cage, that they could travel a scaffold hanging above another ring filled with thumbtacks to safety, scoring points for the team.
 For Cage of Death 6 there were eliminations that would happen when a wrestler would hit the arena floor much like Cage of Death 5 the year before, the difference being that the tag team titles were hanging on a scaffold stretched across the length of the top of the cage overlooking the two rings, plus all weapons littered around double caged ring.

 Cage of Death 7 just had standard pinfall and submissions after all combatants entered the cage.
-For 2008's Cage of Death, the large eight-sided cage that surrounds the entire ringside area with a barbwire spidernet setup on one side and glass setup on another side with tables underneath and two scaffold platforms across the ring from each other.
+For 2005's Cage of Death, the large eight-sided cage that surrounds the entire ringside area with a barbwire spidernet setup on one side and glass setup on another side with tables underneath and two scaffold platforms across the ring from each other.
 All different Hardcore and deathmatch wrestling weapons such as thumbtack turnbuckles, barbed wire bats, staple guns, light tubes, barbed wire, baseball bats, thumbtacks, panes of glass, and all others littered around it for wrestlers to use.
 The WarGames rules returned with pinfalls and submissions that could be done throughout the match after all combatants of either team entered the cage.